winton/typectl/README.md

 ## Any

-The `any` function has the same signature as `all`, but function arguments are optional.
+The `any` function has the same signature as `all`, but function group arguments are optional.
 If an argument is undefined, the respective function is not executed.

 ```typescript
 import { any } from "typectl"